pennatula/PathVisioWithInteractionSupport/README.md

 Windows Users
 =============
-Run the PathVisio program be clicking on the pathvisio.bat file.
+Run the PathVisio program by clicking on the pathvisio.bat file.

 Linux/Mac OS Users
 ==================